karmix/aws-cli-mfa/README.md

 * `setup` - Talk to the AWS endpoints to discover your account and what MFA token is assigned then request the credentials and allow them to be exported.

+### Options for `setup`

+The `setup` command accepts the following options:

+* `-d SECONDS` or `--duration SECONDS` - When requesting a session token from AWS, ask that the credentials be valid for SECONDS seconds.

 ## bash-functions.gpg2.sh